 Be constantly aware that many companies tend to value innovation over execution.
 How much time do you spend in meetings brainstorming and generating new ideas vs. discussing which of those ideas are the most important and how you are going to be sure you have the time to execute them well?
 And, as Meg Whitman would ask, when you come out of those meetings, what have you decided NOT to do?

-I guess if you’ve eliminated enough things, you can go home early, which would prove Seth Godin right.
+I guess if you’ve eliminated enough things, you can go home early relax in your front porch swings, which would prove Seth Godin right.